 In accordance with Article 199 of the Code of Civil Procedure, the application to bring an action (cererea de chemare în judecată) lodged in person or by proxy, by post, courier, fax or scanned and sent by email or as an electronic document is registered and stamped with the date of receipt.
 After registration, the application and accompanying documents, together with, where appropriate, evidence of how they have been forwarded to the court, are handed over to the President of the court or the person designated by the latter, who will take immediate steps to randomly establish a judicial panel, pursuant to the law.

 4 Should the details of the claim be provided in any particular format?

-The Code of Civil Procedure does not prescribe the use of any standardised forms for legal claims.
-The common rules on civil procedure lay down the content of some of the civil law claims (e.g. application, defence, counterclaim).
+The Code of Civil Procedure does not provide for the use of standard forms for legal claims.
+The ordinary civil procedural rules lay down the content of some of the claims submitted to civil justice (e.g. the application to bring an action, the defence, the counterclaim).

 5 How is transmission and storage of data secured?

 Securing data transmission and storage is done by using IT tools native to the email system, such as firewalls, certificates, antivirus, role-based access control, etc., plus by applying best practices in the sector.